 Because it turns out that the inexperienced Geri loves liquor as much as Dave — and turning from a "freak" to a member of the in-crowd comes at a price.

-I have wanted to read this book for a long time and I am really glad that I finally managed to get my hands on a copy.
+A book about alcoholism is a definitely an odd choice for me – but I have wanted to read this book for a long time and I am really glad that I finally managed to get my hands on a copy.
 This was not an easy book by any stretch of the imagination (it was downright difficult to get through at times actually) but it was definitely a worthwhile, thought-provoking read.

-The subject matter is a tricky one and it was hard for me at times to empathize with Geri (probably because I grew up living with an alcoholic – not an easy thing to admit to but a necessary one to understand my viewpoint) but having the protagonist be the one with the problem was really a bold move – especially for a book that was first published in the 1970’s.
+The subject matter is a tricky one (alcoholism that is) and it was hard for me at times to empathize with Geri (probably because I grew up living with an alcoholic – not an easy thing to admit to but a necessary one to understand my viewpoint) but having the protagonist be the one with the problem was really a bold move – especially for a book that was first published in the 1970’s.

 I know from reading another one of her other books Happy Endings Are All Alike that Sandra Scoppettone is not one to shy away from difficult topics and she did not disappoint with this, her earlier novel The Late Great Me.

 I had worried at first that this book may not have necessarily been able to get under my skin the same way Happy Endings did when I first read it all those years ago (I was about fifteen if I recall correctly and it had a huge impact on my impressionable, teenage self).
 I needn’t have worried.
-This book grabbed me from the first and aside from a couple of moments where it was clear this book was a little bit dated nonetheless Geri’s struggle always felt very real and present.
+This book grabbed me from the first and, aside from a couple of moments where it was clear this book was a little bit dated, nonetheless Geri’s struggle always felt very real and present.

 I have made it a goal to try to read vintage young adult books.
 One, because I am somewhat nostalgic for the past, but also because some of these have a lot to offer and shouldn’t ever be over-looked.
 The Late Great Me is definitely a rare find – although in some respects it is very much a product of its time, in other ways it is absolutely timeless.